 When do you need to contact Health Services?

-If you have been in contact with someone who is a confirmed COVID-19 positive individual.
+If you are unvaccinated and have been in close contact with someone who has tested positive for COVID-19.

 If you have any of the following symptoms: cough, fever, body aches, shortness of breath, headache, fatigue, sore throat, loss of taste or smell, or diarrhea.

 If you would like to complete a COVID-19 test, please call Health Services at 651-631-5246